sumansupanda/SP_CYBER_WORLD/CYBER-SECURITY/Networking.md

 1. Local area network(LAN).

-A *LAN* is a network that is used for communicating among computer devices, usually within an office building or home.
++ A *LAN* is a network that is used for communicating among computer devices, usually within an office building or home.

-*LAN'S* enable
++ *LAN'S* enable the sharing of